umbrellaid/linux_my_personal_notes_and_thoughts/README.md

 #### Section 4 ####

 After that section is this section where I set a variable for greader and I add a custom function that wraps http links so that the link has both the [] and () for markdown files.
-Otherwise when I am in format checkers it throws an error for urls that are not in the write format.
+Otherwise when I am in format checkers it throws an error for urls that are not in the right format.

 ``` emacs-lisp
 (defun dotspacemacs/user-config ()